top of page

 Do I need to have previous experience with the text or question?

-What is a Speakeasy session like?
+What is a Premise session like?

 Wait!
 These enduring questions are a bit weighty.
 Will this actually be enjoyable?